oac-tree/oac-tree-training/EPICS_meetings/spring_2025/exercises/system_overview.md

 This state deduction will also be implemented as part of the exercise.

-#### Control procedures
+### Control procedures

 A low-level control procedure will be implemented that tries to put the TEMP:OPSTATE in the desired state: idle or reduced/max heating/cooling.

-As a next step, a more automatic control procedure could use the current temperature readings (inside/outside) and the desired setpoint to send an appropriate command to the low-level control procedure (use PvAccess for this communication between procedures).
+As a next step, a more automatic control procedure could use the current temperature readings (inside/outside) and the desired setpoint to send an appropriate command to the low-level control procedure.

-### Humidity control

-Humidity is controlled by sprinklers (increase humidity) and ventilation (decrease humidity).